sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-27-timeseriesforecasting.md

 ![](/images/unnamed-chunk-4-1.png)<!-- -->

 ## Forecasting Techniques
-  Exponential smoothing and ARIMA models are the two most widely-used approaches to time series forecasting, and provide complementary approaches to the problem.
+  Exponential Smoothing and ARIMA models are the two most widely-used approaches to time series forecasting, and provide complementary approaches to the problem.
 While exponential smoothing models were based on a description of trend and seasonality in the data, ARIMA models aim to describe the autocorrelations in the data.
 Let us first explore the Holt-Winters Exponential Smoothing method.

 ## Holt-Winters Exponential Smoothing
   The Holt-Winters model has a forecast equation and 3 smoothing equations to estimate the time series.
 Firstly, the level (or mean) is smoothed to give a local average value for the series.
 Secondly, the trend is smoothed and lastly each seasonal sub-series is smoothed separately to give a seasonal estimate for each of the seasons.
 The 3 smoothing parameters estimated are - alpha for level, beta for trend and gamma for seasonality